notaryproject/notation/specs/commandline/plugin.md

 Successfully installed plugin <plugin name>, version <x.y.z>
 ```

 If the plugin directory does not exist, it will be created.
 When an existing plugin is detected and the version is the same as the installing plugin, it fails to install and returns the error as follows.
-Users can use a flag `--force` to skip version check and force the installation a specified version.
+Users can use a flag `--force` to skip existence check and force the installation with a specified version.

 ```console
 Error: failed to install the plugin, <plugin name> already installed